wolfspelz/futr/README.md

 See the [data](data/universes)

-We are currently collectiing data to learn abiut the requirements.
+We are currently collecting data to learn abiut the requirements.

 Feel free to clone, add, and pull request.